raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

 * [Introduction to Python Decorators](http://www.artima.com/weblogs/viewpost.jsp?thread=240808) by Bruce Eckel
 * [Aspect-Oriented programming using Combinator Birds](https://github.com/raganwald/homoiconic/blob/master/2008-11-07/from_birds_that_compose_to_method_advice.markdown#aspect-oriented-programming-in-ruby-using-combinator-birds)
 * Discuss this post on [Hacker News](http://news.ycombinator.com/item?id=4439352) or [Reddit](http://www.reddit.com/r/coffeescript/comments/ywnw2/method_combinators_in_coffeescript/)

+Notes
+---

+1. To be clear, Python *does* have the idea of functions returning functions, and it does have anonymous functions in a syntactically limited form.
+The point here is that because JavaScript does not distinguish between a function and a method, all of the things you can do with any expression apply to "defining" a method, like having an expression where one or more functions are chained together.
+There is no need for syntactic sugar. ([back](#decorating-methods))

 ---